-About the BSc (Hons) Animal Management Top Up (subject to validation) programme
+About the BSc (Hons) Animal Management Top Up programme

-The BSc (Hons) in Animal Management Top-Up will develop students’ applied understanding how animals are presently managed and will encourage consideration to be placed on how practices may evolve in the future.
-Students will be challenged to evaluate the challenges that the animal care industry faces and how these can be overcome through the use of innovation.
+The BSc (Hons) in Animal Management Top-Up will develop students’ applied understanding on how animals are presently managed, and will encourage consideration to be placed on how practices may evolve in the future.

-Applicants will required Level 5 in Animal Management or equivalent subject with either a minimum 50% grade average at level 5 for a Foundation Degree or a merit grade for a HND.
-They will also need to hold a minimum of grade ‘C’ or level 4 in both GCSE Maths & English.
+240 credit Level 5 Qualification in Animal Management or equivalent subject and a minimum of grade ‘C’ or level 4 in both GCSE Maths & English.

-International students must evidence they possess a satisfactory command of English language in terms of reading, writing, listening and are expected to have achieved Level B2 on the Common European Framework of Reference for Language (CEFR), as defined by UK Visas and Immigration.
+International students must evidence they possess a satisfactory command of English language in terms of reading, writing, and listening, and are expected to have achieved Level B2 on the Common European Framework of Reference for Language (CEFR), as defined by UK Visas and Immigration.

 What you will learn